telecta/attributes_for/README.md

 ## Usage

 Present the attributes using the API in the example below.
-It can also generate a standard label value pair given an attribute name using the `attr` method.
+It can also generate a standard label value pair given an attribute name using the `attribute` method.
 Arbitrary strings can also be presented using the `string` method.

 ```ruby